tobixen/plann/TASK_MANAGEMENT.md

 ### Class

-**TLDR:** Don't trust it to be honored in any way.
+**TLDR:** Don't use it.

 A task or event may be classified as PUBLIC, PRIVATE or CONFIDENTIAL.
-This may be used for access control on the component level, though most calendar server only have access control levels for the whole calendar - and not always even that.
+This may be used for access control on the component level, though most calendar server only have access control levels for the whole calendar - and not always even that - hence, you cannot trust the classification to be respected.

 plann can filter/select/set this property, but it does not care about the value.
 Plann does not implement any access control, that is considered to be up to the server.

-### Summary, description, comment, url, attach, styled-description, uid
+### Summary, description, comment, and various other metadata - url, attach, styled-description, uid, contact

 **TLDR:** Summary is considered important in plann